practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05a - web languages on node.js, WebAssembly and Wasmtime/README.md

 }
 ```

-..and tried a transpilation again just with tsc version 5.9.3:
+..and tried a transpilation again just with old tsc version 5.9.3:

 ```
 $ tsc ./random_streams_for_perf_stats.ts